bmolnar91/workbook/module_oop.md

 #### If you need to access the iterator variable after a for loop, how would you do it?
-IN PROGRESS

-An 'Iterator' is an object that enables to cycle through a collection, obtain or remove elements.
+An `Iterator` is an object that enables to cycle through a collection, obtain or remove elements.
 Before you can access a collection through an iterator, you must obtain one.
-Each of the collection classes provides an iterator() method that returns an iterator to the start of the collection.
+Each of the collection classes provides an `iterator()` method that returns an iterator to the start of the collection.
 By using this iterator object, you can access each element in the collection, one element at a time.

 #### Which interfaces extend the Collection interface in Java.
 Which classes?
-The *Java Collections Framework* hierarchy consists of two distinct interface trees:
+The *Java collections framework* hierarchy consists of two distinct interface trees:
 1. `Collection` interface
 2. `Map` interface